Magazine article

 Katherine Gibb is a Montreal-based psychologist in private practice who believes clinicians should play an active role in shaping technology innovation, and in exploring how technology can, in turn, support clinical work and strengthen care.

-She co-founded OneClick Practice, a platform designed for the needs of solo practitioners, after seeing the need for billing and scheduling tools better adapted to her own solo practice.
+She co-founded OneClick Receipts, a platform designed for the needs of solo practitioners, after seeing the need for billing and scheduling tools better adapted to her own solo practice.

 Call for contributors

-In collaboration with The Human Line Project, we're developing a practical guide on safer use of AI in mental health and are inviting a small number of qualified contributors with relevant professional expertise in law, mental health, or graphic design.
+Therapist in the Loop is developing a practical guide on safer use of AI in mental health and we're in the final stretch of building it with a small number of contributors and reviewers who have relevant professional expertise in law, mental health, or design.